 Call our law firm today to schedule a free consultation at 815-880-1134.

 Operating a motor vehicle while under the influence is strictly prohibited under Illinois law.
 The law equates driving under the influence of marijuana to driving under the influence of alcohol.
 However, there are different legal limits.
-For alcohol, the legal amount in a person’s body is 0.08% blood alcohol content (BAC).
+For alcohol, the legal amount in a person’s body is 0.08% blood alcohol concentration (BAC).

-For marijuana, the legal limit for Illinois drivers is 5 nanograms of THC per milliliter of blood or 10 nanograms of THC per milliliter of another bodily substance, or urine.
+For marijuana, the legal limit for Illinois drivers is 5 nanograms of THC per milliliter of blood or 10 nanograms of THC per milliliter of another bodily substance or urine.
 If a law enforcement officer conducts chemical testing and determines that you are over the legal limit, you will be charged with a marijuana DUI.

 If you are high while driving, it is likely that you are over the legal limit and should not be operating a motor vehicle.
 However, if you are not high or do not feel intoxicated, you may still face marijuana DUI charges.
 The main issue with marijuana testing is that there is no definitive way to determine whether an individual is under the influence.

 Because of this, it is best to avoid driving for at least a few hours after consuming cannabis to avoid facing a criminal charge.
 If you are a frequent user, you can purchase some at-home test kits that you can do before operating your vehicle.
 The more often you smoke, the likelier you will have THC in your system for longer periods.

 Marijuana DUIs fall under the same legislation as alcohol DUIs.
 The penalties you receive for a marijuana-related DUI depend on several factors, including any previous DUI convictions, the level of THC in your system, whether there were aggravating factors, and whether you refused to test.